UBC-MDS/DSCI524_group_22/README.md

 ## Usage

-We can use this package to find the coefficients of linear regression.
+We can use this package to find the intercept and coefficients of linear regression.

 Example usage:
 ```